Supergirl (Kara Zor-El): DC Rebirth

 After the events that led to the death of the New 52 version of Superman, 16-year-old Kara lives in National City with her adoptive parents, D.E.O. agents Jeremiah and Eliza Danvers, where she attends high school and works with the agency as led by Cameron Chase.
 As part of her civilian identity, Kara receives special glasses that darken her blond hair when posing as Kara Danvers.
 Kara also goes on an internship at Cat Grant's CATCO alongside Ben Rubel, whom she befriends.

 In her opening arc "The Reign of the Cyborg Supermen", Kara discovers that the cyborg Zor-El, whom she had battled in her New 52 title, is still active and has rebuilt other Kryptonians (her mother Alura included), planning to take over Earth.
 Supergirl defeats them but vows to help her father regardless of his actions.
 After National City discovers Supergirl has kept Zor-El's "living" status a secret, they become mistrustful of her.
-Director Bones takes advantage of the heroine's unpopularity and, after taking control of the D.E.O., sends villains in an attempt to bring Kara down.
+Mister Bones takes advantage of the heroine's unpopularity and, after taking control of the D.E.O., sends villains in an attempt to bring Kara down.
 She defeats all of them and regains trust from National City with Ben's help.

 The Supergirl Who Laughs

-Kara is later infected by The Batman Who Laughs toxin, causing her to turn evil and joining other infected as part of Laughs Secret Six before later being cured.
+Kara is later infected by The Batman Who Laughs' toxin, causing her to turn evil and joining other infected as part of his Secret Six before later being cured.
 She is fired from CatCo by Cat Grant and starts working at S.T.A.R.
 Labs.

 Woman of Tomorrow

-Journeying throughout the universe with Krypto, Kara celebrates her 21st birthday alone on a distant planet.
-Drunk in a bar, she is approached by a little girl named Ruthye and is asked to kill Krem (her father's murderer) in vengeance.
+Feeling lost and without purpose, Kara drifts through the universe with only Krypto as a companion.
+While celebrating her 21st birthday on an unnamed planet by binge drinking (the planet having a red sun that removes her powers and immunity to alcohol), she is approached by a little girl named Ruthye and is asked to kill Krem (her father's murderer) in vengeance.
 Supergirl refuses but, when she is about to leave the planet, Krem attacks and severely wounds both her and Krypto, fleeing in Kara's ship.
 Kara begins her journey alongside Ruthye and, powerless, saves her space bus crew from a Karpane dragon by taking a red kryptonite drug which causes her to manifest flame wings.

+Supergirl

+Protecting both Metropolis and the city of Kandor as Supergirl, Kara decides to return to Midvale.
+There, she is shocked to find that another female Kandorian named Lesla-Lar has assumed not only her previous role as Supergirl, but also her human identity as Linda Danvers.
+Kara joins forces with Lena Luthor to defeat her, at which point, it is revealed that Lesla assumed Kara's identity to find praise and a place to fit in, as she does not feel welcome or seen on Kandor.
+Kara agrees to help train Lesla as her own superhero, at which point, Lesla takes the superhero name Luminary.